WP63/ACF-Block-Loader/README.md

 });
 ```

-## Use with Sage 9
+## Use with Balde template engine in Sage 9
-In version 1.2.0, `wp63/acf-block-loader` has built-in support for Blade template engine in Sage 9.
-Just hook into `wp63/is_sage` and change value to `TRUE`
+In version 1.2.0, `wp63/acf-block-loader` has built-in support for Blade template engine in Sage 9. ~~Just hook into `wp63/is_sage` and change value to `TRUE`~~

-Then in `Block::render()` method, instead of echo html directly into view, return an array contains all values to render on Blade template.
+Meh, You can either just echo output directly from `Block::render()` method, or return an array.
+The returned array will be passed to corresponding blade template.

-To load blade template, create a template file with the same name as the block itself (`$name` value) and put it in `views/blocks`
+To make it work with return method, create a template file with the same name as the block itself (`$name` value) and put it in `views/blocks`